 If you have any comments about the site or questions please fill in contact form.
 (I never, ever give out anyone's email to any third parties, so you are completely safe from junk mail or spam as a result of filling in this form.)

-Also, if you want to ask anything about Site Build It!
+Also, if you want to ask anything about Solo Build It!
 I will try to help, or point you in the right direction at least.
 You can also find out more by clicking this link: Question Sitesell

 Thank you for visiting my web site.
 I hope you find some useful ideas for green living which suit you.
 Please come back soon!